smmsa1912/Games/README.md

 pip install requirements.txt

-if the above command not works hust type this pip3 install sys sleep-parameters random or pip install sys sleep-parameters random
+if the above command not works hust type this pip3 install sleep-parameters random2 or pip install sleep-parameters random2

 and now all set now to can play Rock Paper Scissor by typing this command